eddie-energy/architecture/arc42/05-building-block-view/data-models/smart-meter/smart-meter.md

 title: Smart Meter
 ---

+## Overview

 The Smart Meter may be a different device based on the regulations of each country.
-This affects the connectivity of AIIDA to the Smart Meter interface.
-For this reason, the data model of the Smart Meter interface is discussed separately for each country.
+Thus, the data received from the Smart Meter may vary per country.
+For this reason, the Smart Meter data is discussed separately for each country.

-> Information on how to access the Smart Meter of each country is provided [here](../../components/AIIDA/AIIDA.md).
+> Information regarding the data exchanged with the Smart Meter is presented [here](../../components/aiida/aiida.md).